 Light Up Blue Ridge is always the Saturday after Thanksgiving.

-Visit the Light Up Blue Ridge website for 2018 details.
-You can also follow the event on the Blue Ridge Business Association website.
+Light Up Blue Ridge 2018 was a great success!
+Learn more about the event on the Blue Ridge Business Association website.